sbecker11/react-super-app/docs/STORAGE_GUIDE.md

 # Complete Storage & Persistence Guide

-This comprehensive guide covers all aspects of data storage and persistence in the JD Analyzer application, including PostgreSQL database setup, schemas, REST API schemas, and client-side session storage.
+This comprehensive guide covers all aspects of data storage and persistence in the React Super App application, including PostgreSQL database setup, schemas, REST API schemas, and client-side session storage.

 ---